mit-wu-lab/learning-to-delegate/README.md

 For other steps of the framework, add `--ptype VRPMPD` as an argument to every uniform CVRP command above.
 Note that HGS does not handle CVRPTW problem instances.

 ### Generating Problem Instances
-We use a capacity of `25` instead of `50` as this keeps route lengths around the same as CVRP.
+We use a capacity of `25` instead of `50` for VRPMPD as this keeps route lengths around the same as CVRP.
 ```
 export SPLIT=val # options: [train,val,test]
 export N=500 # options: [500,1000,2000,3000]